 Kristina!
 I think Saint-Petersburg is one of the most (maybe the most) beautiful city in Russia.
-It takes you only 3-4 hours to get from Moscow to SPb by high-speed train; or if you want to buy a cheap ticket it takes you 7-8 hours.I live in Saint-Petersburg and I am sure it really worth it. about 9 years ago
+It takes you only 3-4 hours to get from Moscow to SPb by high-speed train; or if you want to buy a cheap ticket it takes you 7-8 hours.I live in Saint-Petersburg and I am sure it really worth it. over 9 years ago

 It definitely is worth your time and money to include St. Petersburg in your Russian itinerary.
 It is a beautiful city with wide avenues, magnificent churches, great museums, and impresive royal palaces.
 The strong Scandinavian influences make St. Petersburg quite different from other Russian cities.
-For details an photos see the "Russia" section of Our Travel Journals: http://www.evcal.org. about 9 years ago
+For details an photos see the "Russia" section of Our Travel Journals: http://www.evcal.org. over 9 years ago

 For sure, it's definitely worth the money, but only if you have time to see the sites.

 It is a stunning city and you need at least a day to go around the Hermitage museum and Peterhof/Peter's Palace (you take a boat there) which is Peter the Great's version of Versailles.
 There is plenty more to see besides these things (churches, museums, canals) and it is quite unique.

 If you are hard on budget, but not time, you can take the overnight hard sleeper to St Petersburg and stay in a youth hostel there. over 9 years ago

 Lots of canals like Venice- reasearch it on the 'net & go see!!!! over 8 years agoAnswered by Julie via WorldNomads.com